Wall Street slumps and bond yields sink following weak hiring numbers and new tariffs

 The surprisingly weak hiring numbers led investors to step up their expectations for an interest rate cut in September.

-The yield on the 10-year Treasury fell to 4.24% from 4.39% just before the hiring report was released.
+The yield on the 10-year Treasury fell to 4.25% from 4.39% just before the hiring report was released.
+That' a big move for the bond market.
 The yield on the two-year Treasury, which more closely tracks expectations for Federal Reserve actions, plunged to 3.75% from 3.94% just prior to the report's release.

 The market is betting that the Fed may finally have to act to cut interest rates in order help bolster a weak jobs market.
 It has held rates steady since December.
 A cut in rates would give the job market and overall economy a boost, but it could also risk fueling inflation, which is hovering stubbornly above the central bank’s 2% target.